hozier/play/README.md

 ###### (a) Current Development

 This project explores various puzzle-solving algorithms, with a current emphasis on Sudoku puzzles.
 One of the main algorithms implemented is the backtracking algorithm.
+All compute solutions are now accessible as a service as of latest refactor.

 ###### (b.1) Performance Progress: v1